Reformation in Ireland: Religious policy of Edward VI

-Henry's son Edward VI of England (1547–53) formally established Protestantism as the state religion, which was as much a religious matter as his father's reformation had been political.
+Henry's son Edward VI (1547–53) formally established Protestantism as the state religion, which was as much a religious matter as his father's reformation had been political.
 His reign only lasted for six years and his principal reform, the Act of Uniformity 1549, had much less impact in Ireland than in England.
 He abolished the crime of heresy in 1547.

 During his reign, attempts were made to introduce Protestant liturgy and bishops to Ireland.
 These attempts were met with hostility from within the Church, even by those who had previously conformed.
 In 1551, a printing press was established in Dublin which printed a Book of Common Prayer in English.

 Religious policy of Queen Mary I

 The counties in Ireland subjected to British plantations (1556 to 1620).
 Note that this map is a simplified one, as the amount of land colonised did not cover the entire shaded area.

-Henry's and Edward's efforts were then reversed by Queen Mary I of England (1553–1558), who had always been Catholic.
+Henry's and Edward's efforts were then reversed by Queen Mary I (1553–1558), who had always been Catholic.
 On her ascent to the throne, Mary reimposed orthodox Roman Catholicism by the First and Second Statute of Repeal of 1553 and 1555.
 When some Episcopal sees in Ireland became vacant, clerics loyal to Rome were chosen by Mary, with the approval of the Pope.
 In other cases, bishops in possession of dioceses that had been appointed by her father, without the approval of the Pope, were deposed.

 She arranged for the Act of Supremacy (which asserted England's independence from papal authority) to be repealed in 1554, and also revived the Heresy Acts.
 In turn it was agreed that the former monasteries would stay dissolved, so as to preserve the loyalty of those who had bought monastic lands, by an Act passed in January 1555 and the agreement of Pope Julius III.
 In Ireland Mary started the first planned wholesale plantations of settlers from England that, ironically, soon came to be associated with Protestantism.

 In 1554, she married Philip, Prince of Asturias, who in 1558 became the King of Spain.
 Philip and Mary were also granted a papal bull in 1555 by Pope Paul IV to reconfirm their status as the Catholic King and Queen of the new Kingdom of Ireland.

 Also in 1555, the Peace of Augsburg established the principle of Cuius regio, eius religio, requiring Christians to follow their ruler's version of Christianity, and it must have seemed that the experiment of reformation had ended.